How to Monitor RFPs Automatically | RFP Alert Software for Government Bids 2026 | Visualping Blog

 Here is an important, and often overlooked, metric: time matters.

-Request for proposals come with a deadline and, while it may seem obvious, it is incumbent upon those bidding to bid on time.
 Some businesses aggregate the submissions together to process them all at the same time, leaving late proposals to not just exude an aura of unprofessionalism, but to be systematically rejected.
+In fact, over 50% of first-time government bids are rejected due to non-compliance with basic RFP guidelines.

-Though, in reality, those processing request for proposal submissions take special note of early offers submitted before the herd of other submissions.
+In reality, those processing request for proposal submissions take special note of early offers submitted before the herd of other submissions.
 Other teams process the offers on a rolling basis to accelerate the operation and spread the effort.
 Early submissions benefit from an unfair advantage in that they receive better consideration than those whose submission was delayed.

 Put simply, it is important to frequently check for new requests to ensure your company outpaces competitors by submitting early responses.